CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 would be absolutely absurd, and would make negotiations \
 impossible.
 But the plain issue and the main principles \
 and the particulars of the problems with which we have to deal -- those might \
-be stated in laguage to be understanded of the people, \
+be stated in language to be understanded of the people, \
 and I would take the judgement of the people just as soon upon them as \
 I would take that of the wisest diplomatist in the world.
 Now the \
 first point I want to impress upon you is this.
 It is the \